Mint-System/Ansible-Build/README.md

 ### Ansible Vault

-If y'ou encrypt secrets with multiple vault identities, you can specificy the vault list in the `ansible.cfg` like this:
+If you encrypt secrets with multiple vault identities, you can specificy the vault list in the `ansible.cfg` like this:

 ```toml
 [defaults]